huggingface/blog/hf-bitsandbytes-integration.md

 Authors have demonstrated that it is crucial to comprehend the scale-dependent emergent properties of transformers in order to understand why traditional quantization fails for large models.
 They demonstrate that performance deterioration is caused by outlier features.

 XXX: it's not clear what is meant by "outlier features" - an example would help.
-I think the paper goes into details.
+I think the paper goes into details. -> I added a small explanation and explicitly said tha the gif provides a visual example

 In essence, 8-bit Matrix Multiplication at Scale for Transformers seeks to complete the matrix multiplication computation in three steps:
-1. From the input hidden states, extract the outliers and non-outliers by column.
+1. From the input hidden states, extract the outliers (i.e. values that are larger than a certain threshold) by column.
 2. Perform the matrix multiplication of the outliers in fp16 and the non-outliers in int8
-3. Dequantize the non-outlier results and retrieve the full result in fp16
+3. Dequantize the non-outlier results and retrieve the full result in fp16 These steps can be summarized in the following animation:

 ![Mixed-int8.gif](assets/96_hf_bitsandbytes_integration/Mixed-int8.gif)